 Oh, yes – I do know why it isn’t more popular!
 It’s because you don’t have to buy food or supplements to do this.
 In fact, the plan that I describe will actually save you money.

-However, stepping outside of one’s comfort zone is always necessary for growth to a new level, especially for someone like me, in my 50's, getting ingrained in one’s ways is very easy to do.
+However, stepping outside of one’s comfort zone is always necessary for growth to a new level.
+Staying ingrained in one’s ways is very easy to do.
 So here I go with my intuitive and experiential ideas about healthy weight loss.

 First point of note: If you are looking to see what the medical community has to say about healthy weight loss, do not read on.
 What I have discovered for myself is shot apart by most conventional medical experts, although finally, things seem to be changing in recent years.

 But calorie restriction is not new, you say!
 We all know and understand the fact that to lose weight you have to take in less than your body needs!
 Yes, but what I will teach you is that you will once again need to listen to your body and re-adjust how it is you actually go about restricting your calories for healthy weight loss!